Border Security and Immigration

 The issues of Border Security are important to our district and to my work in Congress.
 I have visited the Texas-Mexico border to observe the security measures by the Department of Homeland Security first-hand.

 Our northern and southern borders face a number of challenges every day including undocumented individuals illegally entering the United States to live and work; transnational criminals trying to smuggle in weapons and drugs; extremists who wish to disrupt our daily lives; and human trafficking – to name a few.

-Even with Mexico’s increased security efforts, the United States has a lot to do to properly secure our border, and those steps must be taken as part of any immigration reform agreement.
 I continue to hear the concerns of constituents about this issue and am committed to securing our borders.